gileadraab/phoebesnotebook/posts/automating-deployments-with-ansible.md

-# Automating Flask applications deployments using Ansible, Gunicorn and Nginx

 In this article we will explore the purpose, the tools and the steps necessary to automate the deployment of flask web applications using Ansible:

 ## Content
-- Why it might be a good idea to automate your deployment process
-- An overview on Ansible

-- What this article will not cover

-- Getting started
--- Creating a requirements.txt file
--- Setting up a virtual enviroment
--- Creating a flask application
--- Uploading your project to a github repository
--- Installing Ansible
--- Creating an inventory file and a playbook

-- Building your Ansible playbook:
--- Setting up and updating your remote server
--- Downloading your project to your remote server
--- Setting up a virtual enviroment in your server and installing dependencies -- Configuring Gunicorn:
--- Installing and Configuring Nginx to Proxy Requests -- Defining variables

-- Runing your Ansible playbook

-- Conclusion
+[TOC]

 ## Why it might be a good idea to automate your deployment processes
-The value of deployment automation may vary depending on the size, complexity or volume of your processess but here are some key bennefits that automated deplyments can bring whether you are a regular user or a big business or organization:
+The value of deployment automation may vary depending on the size, complexity or volume of your processess but here are some key bennefits that automated deplyments can bring whether you are a regular user or a big business or organization:<br>
 - Faster deployments: once you have your automated deploying process set up, it can be performed in seconds.
-This might be quite handy either if you are making changes to your application, deploying to a new server or restoring your network services after a crash.
+This might be quite handy either if you are making changes to your application, deploying to a new server or restoring your network services after a crash.<br>
 - Minimizing errors: deployments involve multiple steps, when doing it manually essential steps can be missed and small  mistakes might be overlooked.
-Once your deployment automation has been correctly configured the proccess is set and you can rely on it to aways work the same way
+Once your deployment automation has been correctly configured the proccess is set and you can rely on it to aways work the same way<br>
 - Scalability: If you are working with a single application, without continuous update releases and only one server, deploying it manually doesn't seen to be a problem.
 Scale this up to more than three applications with diferent dependencies or multiply the number of servers you are deploying to and it can get really messy very fast.
 Automated deployments allows you to configure and manage multiple servers and applications in an considerably more controlled manner, making it not only less repetitive and time consuming but less prone to human errors as well.

 ## An overview on Ansible